lnguyen2341/OL_Vector_Tile/README.md

 # OL_Vector_Tile

-For a simple demonstration to deploy this app to Cloud Foundry:
+A example web application to deploy to Pivotal Cloud Foundry:
-1. Download this project zip file to your local workstation.
+1. Download this project zip file and uncompress on your local workstation.
 Be sure to keep in its own folder in your local file system, and cd to that directory.
 <code> cd ../OL_Vector_Tile</code>
-2. Use the PCF Apps Manager: Go to TOOLS and look for the API endpoint
+2. Log into your PCF Apps Manager UI: Go to TOOLS and look for the API endpoint
-3. Use the PCF Command Line Interface (CLI) from your shell tool: Log into the specified Cloud Foundry endpoint, E.g.,
+3. Using PCF Command Line Interface (CLI) from your shell tool: Log into the specified PCF endpoint, E.g.,
 <code>cf login -a api.run.pivotal.io</code>
-4. Select an Org (if needed) and a Space;
+4. Select an Org and a Space in which to deploy your app;
-5. Using the PCF CLI and from your project's directory, type: <code>cf push</code>
+5. Using the PCF CLI, push your app
-6. Retrieve your app's URI from AppsManager, et voila!
+<code>cf push</code>
+6. Watch the log feedback on the CLI to see progress of the app being deployed;
+7. Reference the app route (URI) from AppsManager and access it via your browser.